Gediontkd/Gediontkd/README.md

 👨‍💻 All of my projects are available at [my portfolio](https://gediondaniel.dev/)

-💬 Ask me about React, Node.js, MERN

 📫 How to reach me gediondaniel321@gmail.com

-🤝 I actively contribute to open source projects
+🤝 I actively contribute to open-source projects

 <h3 align="left">Connect with me:</h3>
 <p align="left">